NLeSC/guide/e-infrastructure/das5.md

 ``jupyter notebook --ip=* --no-browser``
 If you still get the 'Permission Denied' error, type `unset XDG_RUNTIME_DIR`.

+Now, there are 2 different approaches to connect to our notebook server:
+  1. starting a browser on the headnode of the DAS and use X-forwarding to access that browser
+  2. run your browser locally and setup a socks proxy to forward your http traffic to the headnode of the DAS

+### Using X-Forwarding

 Using another terminal, create an `ssh -X` connection to the headnode of the DAS-5.
 Note that, it is very important that you use `ssh -X` for the whole chain of connections to node, including the one used to connect to